Interruption

 The consumeInterruptFeedabck() method allows you get the value of the external feedback or null if the node is simply running and not awakening:

-This allows much more flexibility if you need to condition the beginning of node based on the given feedback.
+This allows you to apply condition at the beginning of the node based on the given feedback.

 Conditional Interruption